 By working together instead of on their own, members of the fraud ring can share information that helps them to make more money, better elude detection, aid one another with logistics, and carry out more diverse and complicated strategies for committing fraud.

-In a 2020 analysis, LexisNexis® Risk Solutions identified over 30,000 potential fraud rings1
+In an analysis of 500,000 credit applications, LexisNexis® Risk Solutions identified over 30,000 potential fraud rings.1

 The average ring identified in our study contains 13 identities and averages 50 applications2

 .
 Although average rings may not be stealing $200 million, the aggregation of these smaller rings contributes to costly damage and ongoing fraud losses.
-Large and small fraud rings alike typically target three main industries: bankcard, wireless and retail card industries, with wireless carriers being hit the hardest.
+Large and small fraud rings alike typically target three main industries: bankcard, wireless and retail card industries, with wireless carriers being hit the hardest at the time of our analysis.
 As we analyzed numerous fraud rings across the LexisNexis® Inquiry Identity Network and other LexisNexis® Risk Solutions networks, prominent patterns began to emerge.

 - Stolen Identity Rings - A fraud ring is likely to be using stolen identities when multiple core PII elements like First Name, Last Name, Date of Birth and SSN appear with multiple phone numbers, addresses and emails.
 The fraudster uses the stolen identity information with multiple contact elements to submit numerous applications, high velocity of applications and varying contact information is indicative of stolen identity fraud.